SandorJokai/Jenkins/README.md

 - docker engine must be installed
 - build an image
+- launch a container:

 ![Image of mysql](https://github.com/SandorJokai/Jenkins/blob/master/jenkins.png)

-launch a container and go to the browser...
+and go to the browser...